 - The French vision: Isabelle SAINT-MEZARD, Associate research Fellow, Center for Asian Studies, Ifri

-- The American vision: Mira RAPP-HOOPER, University of Yale and Center for New American Century (CNAS), Washington
+- The American vision: Mira RAPP-HOOPER, Senior Fellow, Paul Tsai China Center, University of Yale and Nonresident Senior Fellow at the Brookings Institution

 - The Indian vision: Abhijit SINGH, Head, Maritime Policy Initiative, Observer Research Foundation (ORF), New Delhi

 11:00-11:30 – Wrap-up Remarks: A French strategic vision of the Indo-Pacific region